jundalisay/sp/content/en/research/indian/gospel/chapter-37.md

 Master talks about his young disciples
 Sri Ramakrishna was sitting on the small couch.
 As he looked at the young devotees his face beamed with joy.
-Rākhāl was not then liying at Dakshineswar with the Master.
+Rakhal was not then liying at Dakshineswar with the Master.
 Since his return from Vrindāvan he had been living at home.
-MASTER (smjling): "Rākhāl is now enjoying his 'pension'.
+MASTER (smjling): "Rakhal is now enjoying his 'pension'.
 Since his return from Vrindāvan he has been staying at home.
 His wife is there.
 But he said to me that he would not accept any work even if he were offered a salary of a thousand rupees.
-"Rākhāl would lie down here and say to me that he didn't care even for my campany.
+"Rakhal would lie down here and say to me that he didn't care even for my campany.
 He was then passing through such an exalted state.
 "Bhavanāth is married; but he spends the whole night in spiritual conversation with his wife.
 The couple passes their time talking of God alone: I said to him, 'Have a little fun